aadel112/oPiUS/README.md

-oPiUS (Peaks Using Sqlite)
+oPiUS (Peaks Using SQLite)
 ==========================
-Getting peak concurent event counts, a.k.a peak usage, peak seats, etc. is a fairly common use case.
+Getting peak concurrent event counts, a.k.a peak usage, peak seats, etc. is a fairly common use case.
 Coming from an IVR-type background I see a large number of people who actually want to be billed this way.
 Getting peaks is easy, but getting accurate peaks, quickly is not.
 For even modest data sizes of ~50,000 records, getting a days worth of peaks really requires looping through each second of the day (86,400) seconds.
 As you can see this can spiral out of control quickly.
 The common quick-access data structure, the dictionary, or hash is really inefficient.
 You could have a solution that runs in hours or days.
 My purpose for writing this is multi-fold:

 1. To provide an off-the-shelf calculator that is fast, accurate, and memory efficient.

 2. To provide this solution in such a way that it reaches the maximum number of developers.
-This is why I chose python even though the perl solution to this I've written before seems faster.
+This is why I chose python even though the Perl solution to this I've written before seems faster.
 This is a pretty fast solution.
 I have to say, I've seen three different algorithms to solve this, and this is the fastest.

-3. To illustrate an interesting concept, which is that sqlite can be used in memory as a drop-in replacement for a data structure.
-Prpoerly indexed, and setup, it can be lightning fast.
+3. To illustrate an interesting concept, which is that SQLite can be used in memory as a drop-in replacement for a data structure.
+Properly indexed, and setup, it can be lightning fast.
 It's especially useful for ranged index searches.

 How to use this module in shell